 The first time one of Slender's buddies bring up the subject of Anne Page, Slender's all "Mistress Anne Page?
-She has brown hair, and speaks / small like a woman" (1.1).
+She has brown hair, / and speaks small like a woman?"
+(1.1.47-48).
 Translation: "You mean that chick with the brown hair and squeaky voice?"

 Anyone who's ever read Romeo and Juliet knows that's NOT how you describe the girl of your dreams.
 Not if you want to marry her, anyway.
 Think about it.
 The first time Romeo meets Juliet, he calls her a "saint," says he'd like to "worship" her body, and compares his love for her to a religious experience.
 Did we mention that Romeo's first conversation with Juliet forms a perfect love sonnet.
 Pretty intense.

-But check out what Slender says when he sees Anne at her parents' house: "O heaven, this is Mistress Anne Page" (1.1.157).
+But check out what Slender says when he sees Anne at her parents' house: "O heaven, this is Mistress Anne Page" (1.1.186).
 Not exactly poetry.
-No wonder the guy starts looking around for his "book of songs and sonnets" (1.1.166) so he can plagiarize something romantic when he chats up Anne.
+No wonder the guy starts looking around for his "book of Songs and Sonnets" (1.1.194) so he can plagiarize something romantic when he chats up Anne.
 Oh, but he can't even manage to do that because, apparently, he loaned the book to some girl named "Alice Shortcake."

 Hmm.
 Shakespeare the poet doesn't seem to have a lot of respect for guys who depend on cheesy pick-up lines from outdated books of poetry, does he?